-Backup Copy jobs provide a simple yet powerful way to create and maintain copies of your backups.
-Even if your primary backups become unavailable, you can still instantly recover VMs, Microsoft Exchange objects, Microsoft Active Directory objects, and files from your backup copies.
-Backup Copy jobs copy backups from one Backup Repository to another, without touching the source ESXi hosts or source VMs/Amazon Instances.
-This way your source VMs/Amazon Instances are read only once, while backups can be copied to one or multiple locations.
+Backup copy jobs provide a simple and powerful way to create and maintain copies of your VMware, Hyper-V, and AWS EC2 instance backups.
+It allows you to copy backups from one backup repository to another, without touching the source ESXi hosts or source VMs.
+This way your source VMs are read only once, while backups can be copied to one or multiple locations.

-Each backup can contain up to 1,000 recovery points, which are saved based on recovery point retention policy, i.e. how many recovery points you want to have and for how long you want to keep them.
-With Backup Copy jobs, you can choose to create a mirrored copy of each backup: all recovery points that are available in Backup Repository A will be copied to the Backup Repository B:
+Each backup can contain up to 1,000 recovery points, which are saved based on the recovery point retention policy, i.e. how many recovery points you want to have and how long you want to keep them.
+With backup copy jobs, you can choose to create a mirrored copy of each backup: all recovery points that are available in backup repository A will be copied to backup repository B:

-However, Backup and Backup Copy are different jobs, so you can set different retention policies for your primary VM backups and their copies in a different Backup Repository.
-This way, for example, you can store several daily VM backups onsite, and keep (archive) weekly, monthly, and yearly copies of VM backups in a secondary Backup Repository for long term storage:
+Alternatively, you can set different retention policies for your primary backups and their copies in a different backup repository.
+This way, for example, you can store several daily backups onsite, and keep (archive) weekly, monthly, and yearly copies of backups in a secondary backup repository for long term storage:

-Backup Copy jobs are very flexible: you can copy VM backups from multiple Backup Repositories into a single Backup Repository, or copy one backup to multiple Backup Repositories, or create a chain of backup repositories – however your data protection needs require.
+Backup copy jobs are very flexible: you can copy backups from multiple backup repositories into a single one, or copy one backup to multiple backup repositories, or create a chain of backup repositories – however, your data protection plan requires.

-Backup Copy jobs provide a powerful way to protect your backups and ensure that they are safe no matter what happens to production environment or primary backups.
-Download free trial and try the feature in your environment!
-Backup Copy jobs are available right out of the box, and you don’t need to deploy any special components (such as hardware or software WAN accelerators) to make it work.
+Backup Copy jobs provide a powerful way to protect your backups and ensure that they are safe regardless of what happens to the production environment or primary backups.
+They are available right out of the box, and you don’t need to deploy any special components (such as hardware or software WAN accelerators) to make them work.